<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 scroll arrow

-At APM, when we say, “We’re 100% focused on making our branches and loan originators look good,” one of the ways we do that is by providing extensive regional business planning each year.
-We’re passionate about business planning because we know it’s one of the ways to keep your business on track and growing throughout the year, even in a changing market.
+At APM we say, “We’re 100% focused on making our branches and loan originators look good.”
+One of the ways we do that is by providing business planning resources, along with opportunities to reset throughout the year.
+We’re passionate about business planning and know that it’s fundamental to keeping your business on track and growing.

 2-1

-This mid-year reset process is important because it will help you stay accountable to yourself and the goals you’ve set and also highlights opportunities to double down on your efforts or pivot if needed.
-So, dust off that plan and carve out some time over the next few weeks to review your business growth strategies.
-Let’s talk about the major things you should evaluate.
+So dust off that business plan and carve out some time over the next few weeks to review your business growth strategies.
+Let’s talk about the major components you should evaluate.

-Here’s the most important place to start when it comes to mid-year business planning for loan officers—what’s working and what’s not.
-Without a clear picture of your successes and failures, it’s really hard to know how to allocate time and money resources going forward.
-This process may uncover things that aren’t working as well as you thought they would, but it may also uncover surprising things that are really helping your business grow.
+Here’s the most important place to start: What’s working and what’s not?
+Without a clear picture of your successes and stumbling blocks, it’s hard to know where to allocate your resources.
+The business planning process may uncover things that aren’t working and indicate what got in your way.
+It may also uncover surprising things that are helping your business grow.

 Here are some of the key questions to ask yourself: